 Improves Bone Strength

-Pain relief is always a valuable asset to an herb or natural remedy, and the volatile compound safranal in saffron acts as a sedative for many patients.
-This sedative action can help to relieve pain, reduce anxiety and stress, improve sleep patterns, and generally soothe the mind and body, which is always a good thing!
+Pain relief is always a valuable property of an herb or a natural remedy, and the volatile compound safranal in saffron acts as a sedative for many patients.
+This sedative action can help relieve pain, reduce anxiety and stress, improve sleep patterns, and generally soothe the mind and body, which is always a good thing!

-One of the oldest and most well known uses of saffron is for upset stomachs and excess flatulence.
-The sedative and anti-inflammatory nature of saffron helps to calm the stomach and reduce inflammation, which eases things like constipation, bloating, cramping, and more serious conditions like gastric ulcers.
+One of the oldest and most well-known uses of saffron is for upset stomachs and excess flatulence.
+Its sedative and anti-inflammatory nature helps calm the stomach and reduce inflammation, which eases things like constipation, bloating, cramping, and other serious conditions like gastric ulcers.

 As a topical tool used in massage, saffron oil and creams derived from the flower’s compounds can eliminate aches and pains throughout the body, while also relieving pain and discomfort.
 For people suffering from sports injuries, arthritis, gout, and other inflammatory conditions, this is a wonderful remedy.
-Also, for the topical healing of bruises and wounds, the quick-acting antioxidant compounds can help to speed the healing process.
+Also, for the topical healing of bruises and wounds, the quick-acting antioxidants in saffron can help speed the healing process.

-Consuming saffron in high doses can be potentially dangerous, as the high concentration of active ingredients can have a range of effects on the body.
-However, in small doses (such as in meals or in pill supplement form), saffron is not known to have any common side effects or allergenic properties.
+Word of Caution: Consuming saffron in high doses can be potentially dangerous, as the high concentration of active ingredients can have a range of effects on the body.
+However, in small doses (such as in meals or pill supplement form), it is not known to have any common side effects or allergenic properties.
 Some side effects that have been reported include dry mouth, dizziness, nausea, anxiety, fatigue, and appetite changes, but these are rare.
 As always, consult a medical professional or trained herbalist before adding a powerful new element to your herbal regimen.